 Then you can connect your accounts.
 (Don’t worry, we won’t steal your information or post anything on your behalf without your permission.
 We promise.)

 We know from years of fundraising that people are more likely to donate when they know precisely where their donation is going, and some people won’t even consider donating unless they have that information.
 This is understandable: We all work hard for our money, and when we open up our wallets to help out, we want to be sure our money is being spent wisely.

 Because people can be skeptical of individuals raising money online, it’s especially important for personal fundraisers to be able to explain where donations are doing.
 That’s what the Use of Funds feature is for.

 Use of Funds creates a pie chart on your page.
 To use this feature, either click on “Expense Breakdown” on your sidebar or click on the pie chart on your page.

 The “pie” is your goal amount.
 The “slices” are the different expenses that add up to your goal amount.

-So, for Pixel’s fundraiser, my goal was $2,000.
-The total cost of the procedure based on an estimate provided by Pixel’s veterinarian was $1,500.
-I looked at the different costs on the estimate, added an extra $500 for the possibility that she may need more than one tooth extracted, and entered them into the Use of Funds chat.
+So, for Puddles’ fundraiser, my goal was $2,000.
+The total cost of the (fictional) procedure based on an estimate provided by Puddles’ (fictional) veterinarian was $1,500.
+I looked at the different costs on the estimate, added an extra $500 for the possibility that he may need more than one tooth extracted, and entered them into the Use of Funds chart.

 You’ll need to account for the total amount of your goal, but don’t worry!
 You don’t have to do any math, Mightycause does it for you.